-Last week, encouraged by comments from a friend, I planted a short row of spinach, a short row of mustard greens and a slightly longer row of peas in my vegetable garden.
+Last week, encouraged by comments from a friend and our warm spring, I planted a short row of spinach, a short row of mustard greens and a slightly longer row of peas in my vegetable garden.
 Today, two of the three of them have tiny shoots coming up.

 I also cleaned up some of my perennial beds.
 Normally, I heed the standard advice to stay out of the lawn and beds to prevent soil compaction until well into April or even May, but not this year.
 The University of Minnesota Extension suggested gardeners get a kabob prong and stick it in their soil.
 If it goes 8 to 10 inches, the ground is OK to water.
 If the tip is dry, get out the hoses, pronto!